ibm-cloud-docs/hardware-firewall-shared/faqs.md

 {: faq}
 {: support}

-The Hardware Firewall, Hardware Firewall (Dedicated), and FortiGate Security Appliance (FSA) 1G are not metered for bandwidth.
+The Hardware Firewall and FortiGate Security Appliance (FSA) 1G are not metered for bandwidth.
 FSA 10G is charged for firewall bandwidth after 20 TB are used.
 Additionally, these products can reduce total bandwidth utilization by limiting the traffic that servers must respond to.

 ## How do I upgrade the uplink of my Hardware Firewall?
 {: #faqs-upgrade-uplink}